LEAGUE OF WOMEN VOTERS/Cleveland Heights University Heights Library Board of Trustees meeting highlights

 - Public service report

-Board members present were Patti Carlyle, Dana Fluellen, Secretary Annette Iwamoto, Melissa Soto-Schwartz, Tyler McTigue, and Vice President Vikas Turakhia.
-Max Gerbec was not present.
+Present were President Max Gerboc, Secretary Annette Iwamoto, Dana Fluellen, Patti Carlyle, and Melissa Soto-Schwartz.
+Vice President Vikas Turakhia and Tyler McTigue were not present.
 The meeting lasted 90 minutes.

 Noble library building